swordow/TinyPython/Doc/c-api/none.rst

 same reason.

-.. c:var:: PyObject* Py_None
+.. c:var:: PyObject* Py_Nil

    The Python ``None`` object, denoting lack of value.
 This object has no methods.
    It needs to be treated just like any other object with respect to reference counts.

-.. c:macro:: Py_RETURN_NONE
+.. c:macro:: Py_RETURN_NIL

-   Properly handle returning :c:data:`Py_None` from within a C function.
+   Properly handle returning :c:data:`Py_Nil` from within a C function.

    .. versionadded:: 2.4